TiEmKej/TiEmKej/README.md

 - 👀 I’m interested in games, music and programming
 - 🌱 I’m currently learning C#, Unity and Python
 - 📫 How to reach me:
-1. Discord TiEmKej#0400
+1. Discord: tiemkej (old TiEmKej#0400)
-2. tiemkej.biznes@gmail.com
+2. E-mail: tiemkej.biznes@gmail.com

 <!---
 TiEmKej/TiEmKej is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.